igorii/OCWeb/docs/Files.md

 For routes and trips, it exposes functions that contact OCTranspo through their API to get stop summaries and route times.

+Considering this is the main module, it could likely be renamed to index.js, but we were hoping to keep named files depicting their contents.

 [top](#files)

 Database.js